eknery/specialization_endemism_AF/README.md

 # specialization_endemism_AF

 ### Description:
 This is the repositoty for my article [Ecological specialization underlies plant endemism](https://academic.oup.com/aob/advance-article-abstract/doi/10.1093/aob/mcad029/7033295?redirectedFrom=fulltext).
-This projects aimed to explore the relationship between ecological specialization and plant endemism in the Atlantic Forest.
+This projects aimed to test the relationship between ecological specialization and plant endemism in the Atlantic Forest.
 The project utilized the Miconia supersect.
 Discolor as a study system.

 ### Methods:
 The dataset includes phylogenetic trees, already-curated georeferenced occurences (~9.000), and raster layers.
 Estimates of ecological specialiazation were based on the hypervolume method.
 Evolutionary inferences were carried out using the OUwie R package.